Look, I admit it, I’m guilty too.

-So, while sets like 1990 Score might not hold a ton of value, it’s still an entry into the crazy collecting world.
+While sets like 1990 Score might not hold a ton of value, it’s still an entry into the crazy collecting world.
 You can’t have every Frank Thomas RC printed without 1990 score.
 You can’t have every Larry Walker RC without 1990 Score.
-You can’t have a shirtless Bo Jackson without 1990 Score.
+You can’t have a shirtless black and white Bo Jackson without 1990 Score.

 Let’s take a look!